Author: Oke Iroegbu

 • Eclipse Day

-It’s amazing how we can’t see it directly but need special equipment to.
-Do you now agree that there are a lot of things that happen that we are not aware of?
+It’s amazing how we can’t see it directly but need special equipment to do so.
+Do you now agree that many things happen we are unaware of?
 Happy Eclipse Day.

 • Meditation

 What are your morning rituals?
 What does the first hour of your day look like?
-My morning routine is primarily reflecting on events from the past, a tiny dose of pushups (though not consistent), and practicing gratitude for everything.
-During the first hours, I usually read uplifting books—motivational or spiritual, to start the day.
+My morning routine mainly involves reflecting on past events, doing a small amount of pushups (though not always consistently), and practicing gratitude for everything.
+During the first hours, I usually read uplifting books—whether motivational or spiritual—to start the day.

 • Ego

-Relationships often come to an end because of someone’s ego.
-Similarly, leaders’ egos have led countries to fight wars, causing innocent people to suffer and die needlessly.
-Sadly, in such wars, many soldiers who are people’s loved ones, such as husbands, wives, sons, and daughters, lose their lives as well.
-All this happens because people…
+Relationships often end due to someone’s ego.
+Similarly, leaders’ egos have caused countries to go to war, making innocent people suffer and die needlessly.
+Sadly, many soldiers who are loved ones—such as husbands, wives, sons, and daughters—lose their lives in these wars.
+All this happens because people refuse to appear weak and find it hard…

 • Learning To Say No